annelo-msft/gists/lro/readme.md

         }
     }

-    // Streaming convenience methods
+    // Streaming convenience methods, including

     public virtual void SubmitToolOutputsToRunStreaming(IEnumerable<ToolOutput> toolOutputs, CancellationToken cancellationToken = default)
     {
         // Sends request
-        // Updates the enumerator used by GetUpdatesStreaming to parse events from the new response stream }
+        // Updates _enumerator used by GetUpdatesStreaming to parse events from the new response stream }
 }
 ```